Image Slider

 2. Hokkaido’s red king crab

-From January to May, you might find restaurants expanding their menu to red king crab, which is harvested from the icy waters of the Sea of Okhotsk during its drift ice season.
+From January to May, winter in Hokkaido brings a special treat to the table: red king crab, harvested straight from the icy waters of the Sea of Okhotsk during its drift ice season.

 3. Sapporo miso ramen